ilrWebServices/ilr-website/docs/deployment.md

 In short, there is a [deploy script](/bin/deploy) in the bin folder that handles deployment to dev and test.
 You run this script from the repository root, ie `$ bin/deploy`, which deploys the site to dev.
 For staging, pass the "-e" flag, as in `$ bin/deploy -e test`.
 We use "test" rather than "stage" because it mirrors the server structure and naming conventions.

-Generally, you are able to deploy any local branch to livedev on either dev or test without additional consequences.
+Generally, you are able to deploy any local branch to livedev on Acquia dev without additional consequences.
 However, at times, it happens that a conflict between the branches arises, and the only way to fix it is to disable livedev on that environment, switch to the desired branch in the Workflow interface, then re-enable livedev.
 In some instances, you will also need to reinstall the site.
+The easiest way to do that is to run the following drush script from your docroot:

+    drush @ilr.ilr.dev si ilr --site-name="ILR Dev Site | Cornell University" --clean-url=1 --account-pass=testing --account-mail=aaronf@cornell.edu --yes

-The easiest way to do that is to log into the irldev db server with [sequel pro](http://www.sequelpro.com/) or another db administration program.
+You can also log into the irldev db server with [sequel pro](http://www.sequelpro.com/) or another db administration program.
 You can find the login credentials in the Acquia Cloud interface, on the "Databases" menu item on the left.
 After deleting all of the current tables, go to [the installer page](drupal-dev.ilr.cornell.edu/install.php), and choose the ILR profile.

 ## Deploying to Prod